I See Stars: 3-D, Johnson's departure and Moore's arrival (2008–09)

 I See Stars recorded their debut album, 3-D, in 2008 at Chango Gridlock Studios in Orlando, Florida with producer Cameron Mizell.
 The album featured Zach Johnson as the screamer and keyboardist.
 Johnson left the band soon after the album's release on April 14, 2009, due to personal problems he felt interfered with him too much while on tour.
 The band then gained Chris Moore, formerly of We Came as Romans and a merchandise salesman for the group, to join as the new screamer and keyboardist.

-In August 2008, I See Stars embarked on the second annual "Artery Foundation Across the Nation" tour, headlined by Emarosa with supporters Our Last Night, In Fear and Faith, Burden of a Day and Broadway.
-In late 2009, I See Stars finished touring with Attack Attack!, Breathe Carolina, Asking Alexandria and Bury Tomorrow for the third annual Artery Foundation Across the Nation tour.
+In August 2009, I See Stars embarked on the second annual "Artery Foundation Across the Nation" tour, headlined by Emarosa with supporters Our Last Night, In Fear and Faith, Burden of a Day and Broadway.
+In 2010, I See Stars finished touring with Attack Attack!, Breathe Carolina, Asking Alexandria and Bury Tomorrow for the third annual Artery Foundation Across the Nation tour.

 Moore's departure, Johnson's return and The End of the World Party (2010)

 On June 14, 2010, the band's keyboardist/screamer Chris Moore announced his departure from the band, citing "artistic differences".
 After being asked to re-join, former I See Stars member Zach Johnson returned to the band and joined them on Warped Tour 2010.

 The group entered the studio in March 2010 to begin writing and recording their sophomore studio album called The End of the World Party with Sumerian Records and 3-D producer Cameron Mizell.

 Almost immediately after finishing the album, the band played Vans Warped Tour from June 24 to July 18, 2010.

-The band released a preview of their second album's title track, "The End of the World Party", on November 4, 2010 to Sumerian Records' YouTube page.
+The band released a preview of their second album's title track, "The End of the World Party", on November 4, 2010, to Sumerian Records' YouTube page.
 They played the song at various live shows in 2010 before the album's release.
 The full version of the title track was released to iTunes on December 7, 2010.

 The band revealed the album's track listing on January 2, 2011.
 Before the album's release, the band played another song entitled "Glow" at various live concerts.
 On February 1, 2011, Alternative Press started streaming a new song from the album entitled "Wonderland".
 The full album was released on February 22, 2011.

 The band has played in the Soundwave 2011 tour in Australia.
 They supported We the Kings alongside Versa in the United Kingdom.
 They also participated in the 2011 American AP Tour along with Conditions, Versa, Destroy Rebuild Until God Shows and Black Veil Brides.

 On May 31, 2011, the band made their national television debut, while performing the songs "Glow" and "What This Means to Me" on Jimmy Kimmel Live!